k2shah/wadl/README.md

 survey.setKeyPoints(keyPoints)
 ```
 ### Task
-Each survey is made up off a set of geofences, each geofence is referred to as a `Task` and expects a home point as the key in the `keyPoints` object.
-Home points can be shared over multiple tasks. if not home is set, the default location is the most south eastern point.
+Each survey is made up off a set of geofences, each geofence is referred to as a `Task` and expects a home point as the key in the `keyPoints` dictionary.
+Home points can be shared over multiple tasks. if no home is set, the default location is the most south eastern point.
 ```
 survey.addTask(file,
                step=100,